top of page

 2014 “Neither Medium nor Message: Drawing and the Documentation of Performance Art Since the 1960s.” | Association of Art Historians (AAH) Summer Symposium, Bristol, UK

-2014 “Mapping Swedish Architectural History at the Arkitektur- och designcentrum.” | Symposium for the graduate seminar, History of Architectural Exhibitions, The Museum of Modern Art, NY
+2014 “Mapping Swedish Architectural History at the Arkitektur- och designcentrum.” | Symposium on the History of Architectural Exhibitions, The Museum of Modern Art, NY

 2013 “Architectonic Ruins: The Visual Mobility of Architecture in Jean-Charles Delafosse’s desseins.” | Annual Art History Graduate Symposium, FSU, FL